ravens/awesome-telco/README.md

 - [LTE-ciphercheck](https://github.com/mrlnc/LTE-ciphercheck) - srsLTE derivative to check for cipher configuration of an LTE network - test across the 256 possibilities using an SDR radio.
 - [OpenLTE](http://openlte.sourceforge.net) - OpenLTE is an open source implementation of the 3GPP LTE specifications from Ben Wojtowicz.
 - [Cisco 4G nFAPI](https://github.com/cisco/open-nFAPI) - Open-nFAPI is implementation of the Small Cell Forum's network functional API or nFAPI for short. nFAPI defines a network protocol that is used to connect a Physical Network Function (PNF) running LTE Layer 1 to a Virtual Network Function (VNF) running LTE layer 2 and above.
+- [CrocodileHunter](https://github.com/EFForg/crocodilehunter) - Crocodile Hunter is a tool to hunt fake eNodeBs, also known commonly as hailstorm, stingray, cell site simulators, or IMSI catchers.
+It works by listening for broadcast messages from all of the 4G stations in the area, inferring their location, and looking for unusual activity.
+From the EFF.

 ### 3G